chrxh/alien/README.md

 ### Networking
 - Built-in simulation browser
 - Download and upload simulation files
-- Rate simulations by likes
+- Rate simulations by giving stars

 # But for what is this useful?
 - A first attempt to answer: Feed your curiosity by watching evolution at work!
 As soon as self-replicating machines come into play and mutations are turned on, the simulation itself does everything.